 Óbidos Vila Natal features festive decor galore, a fairground, ice skating, games and activities for all ages.
 All of this is set against the backdrop of a real medieval castle and panoramic views of the surrounding area.
 Make sure you try the local specialty: ginja, a delicious—and festive—sour cherry liqueur.

-2019 dates: November 29–January 5, 2020No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+2019 dates: November 29–January 5, 2020Want our insider’s guide to eating in Lisbon?
+Just add your email address in the form below!

 Melissa first discovered Lisbon while traveling solo around Portugal.
 She quickly fell in love with its colorful architecture, seafaring culture and incredible pastries—and decided to move here!
 Now she spends most of her time exploring, surfing and eating everything in sight.